tryscer/flock/Book/Flock-Music.md

 "Come on, Barry, turn on the radio," Alice says.
 ​	"Not until Eddie apologizes."
 ​	"Never!"
-​	Outside it's an endless, singular mass of yellowing corn fields, interrupted by billboards and road signs.
+​	Outside it's an endless, singular mass of ==yellowing corn fields==, interrupted by billboards and road signs.
+- [ ] (EVR) find out what they see outside the window

 ​	"So don't apologize," says Alice, smiling a sly smile.
 "Just tell him you regret it."
 ​	Eddie chuckles.
 "I'll tell you what I'll do if this hardhead don't capitulate," he says.
 "I'll use my magic on him."
 ​	Outside a tall billboard rolls by.
 I watch Barry flinch when he sees the Buzz logo on it.
 Next to the logo is Kim Novac, blonde and slim and black & white, and next to her is a speech bubble.
 Someone grafittied something on the speech bubble...